hmarlatte/hmarlatte.github.io/_pages/outreach.md

 author_profile: true
 ---

-I have contributed to and helped organize various educational initiatives, aimed at increasing scientific literacy, fostering research skills, and promoting career pathways in psychology and science.
+I have contributed to and coordinated various educational initiatives aimed at increasing scientific literacy, fostering research skills, and promoting career pathways in psychology and science.
+Here are a few over the recent years:

 **Psychology Undergraduate Research Community**\
 _(2022-current)_\